ilopushenko/miev0_matlab_interface/README.md

 ![result of the example script](./example_scattered_intensities.svg)

 > [!WARNING]
-> Please, pay attention to the fact that in version 1.2 (current) integers are treated as int64, whereas in versions 1.1 and 1.0 (legacy) integers are treated as int32.
+> Please, pay attention to the following facts:
+> 1. Expression like `complex(1.33+0.0i)` always has to be used to define refractive index, even when imaginary part is zero!
+This is because Fortran expects parameter of the specific type (COMPLEX*16) as an input.
-> It means that all integer input variables for version 1.2 in MATLAB have to be defined as e.g. `Momdim = int64(5);`, whereas for versions 1.1 and 1.0 they are to be defined as `Momdim = int32(5);`.
-Inappropriate definition will most likely crash your MATLAB instance!
+> 2. Similarly, all integers in MATLAB have to be explicitly specified as `int32`, e.g. `Momdim = int32(5);`.
+> Inappropriate input definition will either crash your MATLAB instance, or lead to incorrect produced results!
 > Example file `example_scattered_intensities.m`, bundled with each release, appropriately depicts all these differences.

 ## Validation